Cat's Claw Summary:

 Cat's claw is also suggested to reduce many of the factors known to cause inflammation in the body.
 In the short term, inflammation is beneficial to recover from damage, but when long term inflammation persists, it can lead to many negative effects throughout the body.
 Some of the inflammatory factors that cats claw inhibits, are also closely linked with the development and growth of cancer cells. cats claw is an extremely valuable herb in regards to cancer treatment, and prevention, especially in conjunction with modern therapies, It is also useful then for chronic inflammatory diseases, such as irritable bowel syndrome, Crohns, arthritis, leaky gut syndrome, and Alzheimers.

-By adding a small amount of vinegar or lemon juice while decocting helps to extract the alkaloids contained within the plant.
+Adding a small amount of lemon juice while decocting helps extract the alkaloids that are responsible for much of the medicinal action of this plant.

 - Immune disorders